Drones in Visual Culture

 List of selected publications

-Serafinelli E. (in progress): Views From the Blue: Theorising Drones in Visual Culture.
+Serafinelli E. [under review]: Views From the Blue: Theorising Drones in Visual Culture.
 Palgrave.

 Transhistoricizing the Drone: A Comparative Visual Social Semiotic Analysis of Pigeon and Drone Photography (Photography and Culture)